-Should an eligible student not be selected for admission to the ATP, he/she may appeal that decision to the ATP Selection Committee, which consists of all ATP Faculty and Staff.
+Should an eligible student not be selected for admission to the ATP, he/she may appeal that decision to the ATP Selection Committee, which consists of the CEC, head AT, and associate ATs.
 Such appeal should be requested in writing to the ATP Selection Committee no later than two weeks after the deferment letter has been received.
-The decision of the committee with regard to admission to the program will be final.
-Eligible and/or ineligible students may re-apply the following year.
-A student may reapply once to the UMU ATP with the understanding that it may take longer than the average four years to graduate.
+The recommendation of the Committee with regard to admission to the program will be given to the PD.
+The PD will make his/her decision on admittance and send the decision to the candidate in writing no later than one week after the ATP Selection Committee's recommendation is received.
+The decision of the PD is final.
+Eligible and/or ineligible students may re-apply the following calendar year.
+A student may re-apply once to the UMU ATP with the understanding that it may take longer than the average four years to graduate from the ATP.